-- (11) COMMISSION: shall mean the Planning Commission of the City of Southfield. - (12) COMMUNITY IMPACT STATEMENT: an informational document, the purpose of which is to provide the City of Southfield with detailed information about the effect which a proposed rezoning or a proposed project is likely to have on the environment

-- and the community; to list ways in which any adverse effects of such a rezoning or proposed project might be minimized. - (13) COUNCIL: shall mean the City Council of the City of Southfield. - (14) A COURT: is an open, unoccupied space other than a yard and bounded on at least two (2) sides by a building.
+- (13) COMMUNITY IMPACT STATEMENT: an informational document, the purpose of which is to provide the City of Southfield with detailed information about the effect which a proposed rezoning or a proposed project is likely to have on the environment and the community; to list ways in which any adverse effects of such a rezoning or proposed project might be minimized. - (14) COUNCIL: shall mean the City Council of the City of Southfield. - (15) A COURT: is an open, unoccupied space other than a yard and bounded on at least two(2) sides by a building.
 A court extending to the front lot line or front yard, or the rear lot line or rear yard, is an outer court.
-Any other court is an inner court. - (15) CURRENCY EXCHANGE: (See also Alternative Financial Services) A commercial use that exchanges common currencies, sells money orders or cashier's checks, and cashes checks as its principal business activity.
+Any other court is an inner court. - (16) CURRENCY EXCHANGE: (See also Alternative Financial Services) A commercial use that exchanges common currencies, sells money orders or cashier's checks, and cashes checks as its principal business activity.
 This shall not include a properly chartered financial institution.
-(Amended Ordinance 1597 11/11/12) - (16) DEBILITATING MEDICAL CONDITION: Means 1 or more of the following: - (a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, Crohn's disease, agitation of Alzheimer's disease, nail patella, or the treatment of these conditions. - (b) A chronic or debilitating disease or medical condition or its treatment that produces 1 or more of the following: cachexia or wasting syndrome; severe and chronic pain; severe nausea; seizures, including but not limited to those characteristic of epilepsy; or severe and persistent muscle spasms, including but not limited to those characteristic of Multiple sclerosis. - (c) Any other medical condition or its treatment approved by the department, as provided for in Michigan Medical Marihuana Act, P.A.
+(Amended - Ordinance 1597 - 11/11/12) - (17) DEBILITATING MEDICAL CONDITION: Means 1 or more of the following: - (a) Cancer, glaucoma, positive status for human immunodeficiency virus, acquired immune deficiency syndrome, hepatitis C, amyotrophic lateral sclerosis, Crohn's disease, agitation of Alzheimer's disease, nail patella, or the treatment of these conditions. - (b) A chronic or debilitating disease or medical condition or its treatment that produces 1 or more of the following: cachexia or wasting syndrome; severe and chronic pain; severe nausea; seizures, including but not limited to those characteristic of epilepsy; or severe and persistent muscle spasms, including but not limited to those characteristic of Multiple sclerosis. - (c) Any other medical condition or its treatment approved by the department, as provided for in Michigan Medical Marihuana Act, P.A.
 2008, Initiated Law 1 (MMMA), as amended.
-(Amended Ordinance 1637 4/5/15) - (17) DEPARTMENT: The Michigan department of licensing and regulatory affairs.
-(Amended Ordinance 1637 4/5/15) - (18) DEPARTMENT STORE: a department store is defined as one (1) retail store providing shopping goods, general merchandise, apparel and home furnishings in full depth and variety or one (1) retail store containing a minimum floor area of forty-five thousand (45,000) usable square feet (4,185 square meters).
-(Amended Ordinance 1331 2/10/92) - (19) DETENTION BASIN: any constructed basin that temporarily stores water before discharging into an approved location.
+(Amended Ordinance 1637 4/5/15) - (18) DEPARTMENT: The Michigan department of licensing and regulatory affairs.
+(Amended Ordinance 1637 4/5/15) - (19) DEPARTMENT STORE: a department store is defined as one (1) retail store providing shopping goods, general merchandise, apparel and home furnishings in full depth and variety or one (1) retail store containing a minimum floor area of forty-five thousand (45,000) usable square feet (4,185 square meters).
+(Amended - Ordinance 1331 -2/10/92) - (20) DETENTION BASIN: any constructed basin that temporarily stores water before discharging into an approved location.
 (Amended Ordinance 1678 7/6/17)